actualbudget/actual/docs/transactions/filters.md

 Well, having got that out of the way please don’t let any of this put you off.
 Filters are a great tool – and there is lots more scope for further development.

-First go to the **Accounts** view.
+First go to the **All Accounts** view.
 This is to be sure that you are picking up all relevant transactions, rather than those from just one Account or Credit Card.

 ![](/img/filtering/accounts@2x.png)

 Now select **Filter**.
-You will see from this drop-down that there are a number to choose from:
+You will see from this drop-down that there are a number of options to choose from:

 ![](/img/filtering/filter.png)